Tarzan (musical): U.S. regional productions

 The Tuacahn Center for the Arts in Ivins, Utah, presented the regional premiere from June 7 – October 15, 2010, playing three shows a week.
 The theatre was the first equity theatre to produce the musical after the Broadway production.
 The show starred James Royce Edwards as Tarzan and Summer Broyhill as Jane.

 The Muny of St. Louis, Missouri presented the show from June 25, 2014, through July 2, 2014.
 Nicholas Rodriguez starred in the title role with Kate Rockwell as Jane.
 Other cast members included Quentin Earl Darrington as Kerchak, Katie Thompson as Kala, Gregory Haney as Terk, Ken Page as Porter, Michael James Reed as Clayton, Spencer Jones as Young Tarzan and Nathaniel Mahone as Young Terk.

-Germany rerun (2023)
+Germany rerun (2023–2026)

 After its huge previous success in Germany, where the musical already ran for nearly ten years in different locations, Stage Entertainment announced on September 20, 2022, that they would once again produce Tarzan in their German theatres.
-The Premiere will be held in Stuttgart on November 18, 2023, approximately 5 years after its last performance in Germany, where it will run in the Stage Palladium Theater, adjacent to the Stage Apollo Theater where it previously ran between 2013 and 2016.
+The Premiere was held in Stuttgart on November 18, 2023, approximately 5 years after its last performance in Germany, where it will run in the Stage Palladium Theater, adjacent to the Stage Apollo Theater where it previously ran between 2013 and 2016.
+On November 20, 2025, the production transferred to the Stage Theater Neue Flora in Hamburg, where it originally premiered back in 2008.
+The show will close on October 25, 2026.